 Texas is just beginning to see the first signs of fall!
-I can tell because the temperature occasionally slips below 75 degrees and the ubiquitous "pumpkin spice," at this point a self-referential pop culture trope, has once again appeared in every conceivable form.
+I can tell because the temperature occasionally slips below 75 degrees and "pumpkin spice," at this point a self-referential pop culture trope, has once again appeared in every conceivable form.
 And of course, Halloween approaches!
-Given how close October 31 is to November 8, this year's bound to be the scariest one in a long time.
+Given how close October 31 is to November 8, this year may be the scariest one in a long time.

 Speaking of Halloween, one of my employees was recently invited to SCREAMS Haunted House, which offers visitors the opportunity to have the bejeezus scared out of them by underpaid, bored seasonal employees in zombie makeup.
-He told me that he politely declined the invitation, because he was too tightly-wound to particularly enjoy "jump scares"--those predicated on turning blind corners in dim light, only to have some goon in a hockey mask leap out at you.
+He told me that he politely declined the invitation, because he was too tightly-wound to particularly enjoy "jump scares"—the kind based on turning blind corners in dim light, only to have some goon in a hockey mask leap out at you.

 Who is responsible for injuries sustained on the premises of haunted houses?